 Unfortunately the referenced family tree associated with this match needs to receive further verification and we have not been able to get a response when messaging the individual concerned.
-That said, the information available suggests these two lines of the Riehle family may have both originated with an ancestor born after 1670 and before 1700.
+That said, the information available suggests these two lines of the Riehle family may have both originated with an ancestor born in Baden between 1670 and 1720.

-The DNA match and related tree connect a Riehle male from the Waghurst line (the Riehle.net editor and author of this article) through a male descendent of George Lawrence Riehle who was the son of Henry Riehle and grandson of Bartholomew Ferdinand Riehle.
-Bartholomew (1794–1876), born in Offenburg Baden, emigtated to the US in or around 1832, settling first in Ross County, Ohio and later in Stearns County, Minnesota.
+The DNA match and related tree connect a Riehle male from the Waghurst line (the Riehle.net editor and author of this article) through a male descendent of George Lawrence Riehle who was the son of Henry Riehle and grandson of Bartholomew Ferdinand Riehle (1794–1876).
+Bartholomew was born in Offenburg Baden and emigrated to the US in or around 1832, settling first in Ross County, Ohio and later in Stearns County, Minnesota.
 His son Henry ended up purchasing the farm in Ross County when Bartholomew moved on to Minnesota and Henry’s son George later moved to Indiana where our match is located.